-The stockholders of Former ADMA also have registration rights with respect to the shares of Common Stock issued in the Merger in exchange for shares of Former ADMA's common stock and shares of Common Stock issuable upon exercise of options they hold, pursuant to the Investors' Rights Agreement.
+The stockholders of Former ADMA also have registration rights with respect to the shares of common stock issued in the Merger in exchange for shares of Former ADMA's common stock and shares of common stock issuable upon exercise of options they hold, pursuant to the Investors' Rights Agreement.
 They have agreed to waive their piggy back registration rights with respect to the Investor Registration Statement; however, they will be entitled to require the filing of a resale registration statement pursuant to the Investors' Rights Agreement.

-Under the terms of the Securities Purchase Agreement, the Company is obligated to cause securities to be delivered to non-affiliates without any restrictive legends if the resale of such securities has been registered, such securities have been sold pursuant to Rule 144 or, in certain circumstances, if such securities are eligible for sale under Rule 144.
-If the Company fails to do so, we are obligated to pay to the investor, for each \$1,000 of shares, \$1 per trading day, increasing to \$2 per trading day five trading days after such damages have begun to accrue, until unrestricted certificates are delivered.
+Under the terms of the Securities Purchase Agreement, we are obligated to cause securities to be delivered to non-affiliates without any restrictive legends if the resale of such securities has been registered, such securities have been sold pursuant to Rule 144 or, in certain circumstances, if such securities are eligible for sale under Rule 144.
+If we fail to do so, we are obligated to pay to the investor, for each \$1,000 of shares, \$1 per trading day, increasing to \$2 per trading day five trading days after such damages have begun to accrue, until unrestricted certificates are delivered.
 In addition, if the Company fails to satisfy the current public information requirement under Rule 144(c), then the Company is obligated to pay to an investor, for any delay in or reduction of its ability to sell the securities, an amount equal to 1% of the aggregate subscription amount of such investor's securities on the date of such current public information failure and on every 30th day thereafter (prorated for shorter periods) until the failure is cured or public information is no longer required for a Rule 144 sale.

 Rodman & Renshaw, LLC (the "Placement Agent") acted as the exclusive placement agent in connection with the 2012 Financing.
-Former ADMA paid the Placement Agent a cash fee of for its services equal to \$843,501 (of which 50% is held in escrow until no later than September 30, 2012).
-As additional compensation, Former ADMA issued the Placement Agent warrants (the "Placement Agent Warrants") to purchase 87,865 shares of common stock of Former ADMA.
-The Placement Agent Warrants, which were exchanged for warrants of ParentCo in the Merger, are exercisable at \$9.60 per share of Common Stock at any time beginning on August 11, 2012 and ending on February 13, 2017.
-Former ADMA has also reimbursed the Placement Agent for \$100,000 of expenses it incurred in connection with the 2012 Financing and has agreed to indemnify it against certain liabilities in connection with the 2012 Financing.
+Former ADMA paid the Placement Agent a cash fee for its services equal to \$843,501 (of which 50% is held in escrow until no later than September 30, 2012).
+As additional compensation, Former ADMA issued to the Placement Agent and its designees (all of which are selling stockholders) the Placement Agent Warrants (the "Placement Agent Warrants") to purchase 87,865 shares of common stock of Former ADMA.
+The Placement Agent Warrants, which were exchanged for warrants to purchase our common stock in the Merger, are exercisable at \$9.60 per share of common stock at any time beginning on August 11, 2012 and ending on February 13, 2017.
+Former ADMA also reimbursed the Placement Agent for \$100,000 in expenses it incurred in connection with the 2012 Financing and agreed to indemnify it against certain liabilities in connection with the 2012 Financing.